 -What you could also do, is reposition yourself in the wheelchair every 20-30 minutes.
 You could do this by rolling from side to side, by leaning forward or by doing minor lift offs.
 Lift offs are done by pushing yourself up on your armrests to relieve some of the pressure from your bottom.

 -Do you have to sit or lie down for long periods of time?
 Then make sure that you have a cushion that is suitable as well as a mattress that can reduce damage and subsequently the formation of pressure sores.

 -Do not forget that a balanced diet is a pillar and a key foundation for the elimination of diseases.
 Make sure that you eat a balanced diet and consume lots of fluids.

 -Lastly, make sure that your skin remains clean and dry.
 Use mild soaps that are non-drying.
 When drying yourself do not rub too hard.
 If you have incontinence issues, choose to wash your skin with a gentle soap and pat dry immediately after washing.

-We also have a special offer you can benefit from by taking 6% of your order.
-Simply enter coupon code EW6 at checkout and it will apply the discount.
+We also have a special offer for you.
+Enter coupon code EW6 at checkout and it will apply a 6% discount.
 This offer won't be around long, so act soon!
-See product pages for details and if you have any questions feel free to give us a call at 800-682-9444 and one of our agents will be happy to assist you.
+See product pages for details and if you have any questions feel free to give us a call at 800-682-9444.
+One of our agents will be happy to assist you.
 We are open every day from 8AM - 8PM est!

 If you are more interested and looking for other related articles, our staff compiled a great list of articles you might find interesting like Understanding Leg Rests For Wheelchairs and Your Individual Needs and Choosing The Right High-Back Wheelchair.
 We've had some great feedback on those articles as well.